Data growth the growing case for managed colocation

 Looking at this growth from a business perspective, how will companies overcome issues with the growth of data in the most efficient and cost-effective manner?

-Colocation services, which see data centre providers offer businesses the use of their building to host hardware and offer cooling, power, bandwidth and physical security, could be part of the answer.
+Colocation services, which see data center providers offer businesses the use of their building to host hardware and offer cooling, power, bandwidth and physical security, could be part of the answer.

 Colocation is not new, but may take on a new importance in a data intensive world.
 Here's some of the key areas where businesses could utilise it: